LeonamAnjos/rate-limiter-java/README.md

 It is possible to configure the `rate-limiter` by changing `application.properties` configuration.
 The file is located at `demo/src/main/resources` folder.
 Find below what is possible to configure:
 `rate-limiter.gateway-filter.limit-for-period`: number of requests allowed by requester during a period of time.
 `rate-limiter.gateway-filter.period-in-seconds`: a period of time in seconds that the limit of requests applies.
-`rate-limiter.gateway-filter.enabled`: Enable or disable the filter (TRUE / FALSE).
+`rate-limiter.gateway-filter.enabled`: enable or disable the filter (TRUE / FALSE).

 Execute the command below to run the demo module:
    ```sh